 Comparisons with the Jotunheimen

 Our 6-stage Jotunheimen Tour is more consistently tough than the Lillehammer-Snohetta, though it is hard to characterise the two trips in simple ways.
 As a week's introduction to Norwegian walking and hut life it's hard to beat the Jotunheimen.
 We see the appeal of the Lillehammer-Snohetta, as a the full 13-stage trek, to be traveling cross-country through three distinct areas.

 In terrain the Lillehammer-Snohetta is less challenging but it still includes some potentially tricky sections such as at river crossings, in remote cols and finally on Snohetta.

 Features of the Lillehammer-Snohetta that do not occur on our Jotunheimen route include self-catering huts (and we give full details fn this Norwegian experience), long miles over lower forest and moorland, a shuttle bus up to the Snoheim hut, and Musk Ox in the area on the last two stages.

 Considering the Rondane Tour separately, this route is fairly similar in style to the Jotunheimen.
 It treks through valleys - slightly easier overall - and over small passes, linking super catered huts.

-Navigation is thankfully quite simple compared with the alps!
-The path network is generally simple with often only one or two path options to take on a given day.
-Paths are well waymarked when needed and the Norwegian mapping is solid with clear coverage at 1:50,000.
+Navigation is thankfully quite simple compared with the Alps!
+The path network is generally clear with often only one or two path options to take on a given day.
+Paths are well waymarked when needed and the Norwegian mapping is solid with detailed coverage at 1:50,000.
 Paired with our route notes you should feel confident.